 When to consider a fast business loan

 Quick funding is the main draw of fast business loans.
-A situation may arise where you have an immediate need for cash, and waiting a week or more for a loan to be approved may not be an option.
+A situation may arise where you need cash immediately, and waiting a week or more for a loan to be approved may not be an option.

 1. Business is in danger of closing